 This video shows the steps for extending it to 3D Shapes.

 Now that you have completed the Unreal Engine & Connext Case + Code tutorial, please visit the RTI Community to share your feedback, ask questions and show the world what you built with Unreal Engine and Connext.

 The Unreal Engine project for this example can be found here in GitHub.

 Also check out our Unity Case + Code example which is based on the Shapes data model as well and will seamlessly work with the application explained in this tutorial.

-Visit our Modeling, Simulation & Training web page to learn more about using RTI Connext DDS in simulation environments.
+Visit our Modeling, Simulation & Training web page to learn more about using RTI Connext in simulation environments.